ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v8.md

 ## Breaking changes

 This new version (v8) does not support the old role system.
-If you are in the case, please follow [this procedure](../migrate-to-the-new-role-system.md) in order to migrate to the new role system **before** you attempt to upgrade to version 8.
+If you are still using the old role system, please follow [this procedure](../migrate-to-the-new-role-system.md) in order to migrate to the new role system **before** you attempt to upgrade to version 8.

 {% hint style="warning" %}
 **How do I know if I'm using the old or new role system?**